Gustavo Gelpí: Court of appeals service

-On May 12, 2021, President Joe Biden nominated Gelpí to be a United States circuit judge of the United States Court of Appeals for the First Circuit, to the seat vacated by Judge Juan R. Torruella, who died on October 26, 2020.
+On May 12, 2021, President Joe Biden nominated Gelpí to be a United States circuit judge for the First Circuit, to the seat vacated by Judge Juan R. Torruella, who died on October 26, 2020.
 On June 23, 2021, a hearing on his nomination was held before the Senate Judiciary Committee.
-During his confirmation hearing, Gelpí was criticized by Republican senators over his criticism of the insular cases that established Puerto Rico's rights.
+During his confirmation hearing, Republican senators criticized Gelpí over his critique of the insular cases that established Puerto Rico's rights.
 On July 22, 2021, his nomination was reported out of committee by a 12–10 vote.
-On October 7, 2021, the United States Senate invoked cloture on his nomination by a 54–39 vote.
+On October 7, 2021, Majority Leader Chuck Schumer filed cloture on his nomination.
+Later that day, the United States Senate invoked cloture on his nomination by a 54–39 vote.
 On October 18, 2021, Gelpí was confirmed by a 52–41 vote.
 He received his judicial commission on October 19, 2021.
 He is the second judge of Hispanic origin to serve on the United States Court of Appeals for the First Circuit and the second judge from Puerto Rico ever to sit on the First Circuit.